 Cloud services for law firms is not a fad or trend.
 Compared to year’s past, cloud computing is now a concept that’s familiar to most lawyers.
 And with that increased familiarity comes trust.
 For evidence of this you need look no further than the results of the latest ABA Legal Technology Survey Report.

 According to the Report, a full 31% of lawyers surveyed advised that the primary reason that their firms made the move from premise-based software to cloud-based software in 2018 was because it provided better security than they were able to provide in-office.
 Because lawyers are increasingly trusting cloud computing software, it should be no surprise that the results of the Report also showed that the majority of lawyers (55%) are now using cloud computing software tools for law-related tasks.

-If your firm isn’t yet on board, but you’re interested in learning more, then you’ve come to the right place!
+If your firm isn’t yet on board, but you’re interested in learning more about cloud services for law firms, then you’ve come to the right place!
 This very topic was covered last month at the ABA Techshow in Chicago.
 During this presentation – “We Don’t Need no Stinkin’ Server – Or Do We?” – Morris Tabush and Barron Henley discussed the pros and cons of premise-based computing and cloud computing software use by law firms.

 Below you’ll find the visual notes from that session along with some of our favorite tips (click to view larger image):

 Server Pros and Cons